Key takeaways

 What is low-voltage wiring used for?

-Typically, you’ll use structured cabling for hardware products related to telecommunications, security, and building automation.
+Typically, structured cabling is used for hardware related to telecommunications, security, and building automation.
 These products all need low-voltage to function properly.
 Otherwise, you risk products failing or even physical danger during installation.

 Telecommunication products that use low voltage include: